 Here’s a summary of the Customer Service Statistics you need to know in 2023:

 - Despite the availability of automated solutions, three in four consumers still prefer to interact with a real person.

 - More than half of consumers say automated telephone systems are the worst part of poor customer service.

-- One-third of customers list the most important aspect of good customer service experience as being able to resolve their problems in one sitting.
+- One-third of customers list the most important aspect of a good customer service experience as being able to resolve their problems in one sitting.

 - Six in ten consumers say they share bad shopping experiences with others.